 4.)
 YOU KEEP GOD ON A LEASH.

 “You stay right there, God.
 And don’t do anything crazy.”
-This is the implicit mantra of comfortable Christians.
+This is the implicit mantra of someone who’s settled into comfortable Christianity.
 God is confined to a box.
 Answers rarely fall in the gray area.
 God rarely operates beyond human understanding.
 Miracles.
 Healing.
 Demons.
 None of these filter through the box well.